bhavyaramgiri/Python/README.md

 congressional voting predictions.ipynb: neural network to predict whether the politician is republican or democrat based on their voting record. used votingrecords.csv as input data.

-overfit_underfit.ipynb: over fitting, under fitting and fit examples for nueral network
+overfit_underfit.ipynb: over fitting, under fitting and fit examples for nueral network,abalone.data.txt data used for inputs.

 dropout NN.ipynb: this notebook implements drop out, model validation with training and testing and then saves the final model